KateCourt/unix-exercises/index.md

 Why?

 ## Exercise 4.2
-We have already met the head command, which prints lines from the start of a file. tail is similar, but prints lines from the end of a file instead.
+The `head` command prints lines from the start of a file and the `tail` prints lines from the end of a file instead.

 If we were to run these 2 commands:
 ```.env
 $ head -n 3 animals.txt > animals-subset.txt
 $ tail -n 2 animals.txt >> animals-subset.txt
 ```
-what would animals.txt contain?
+what would `animals.txt` contain?
-1. The first three lines of animals.txt
+1. The first three lines of `animals.txt `
-2. The last two lines of animals.txt
+2. The last two lines of `animals.txt`
-3. The first three lines and the last two lines of animals.txt
+3. The first three lines and the last two lines of `animals.txt`
-4. The second and third lines of animals.txt
+4. The second and third lines of `animals.txt` `

 <details>
 <summary>Solution